00-Evan/00-Evan.github.io/_posts/2024/2024-07-25-coming-soon-to-shattered-a-journal-overhaul.md

 While all of these changes don't directly affect gameplay, almost all of them are very long-standing things I've wanted to get done.
 While v2.5.0 isn't addressing every UI/UX 'to-do' (in particular I still want to improve controller support) it's definitely shrinking that list quite a bit.
 While it's meant the update is coming a little later, this is a lot better than my original plan of just doing one or two things.

-As I mentioned at the start of this post, I'm now expecting v2.5.0 to hit beta around early to mid August. <u>Please keep in mind that while I always try to keep to the ETAs I provide, they are just estimates.
+As I mentioned at the start of this post, I'm now expecting v2.5.0 to hit beta around mid August. <u>Please keep in mind that while I always try to keep to the ETAs I provide, they are just estimates.
 If you don't hear from me by the ETA, it means I'm still busy with the update!</u>

 In the meantime you can subscribe to the [![](/assets/images/icons/avatar.png){: .rounded .text-inline} Shattered Pixel Newsletter](https://shatteredpixel.com/newsletter/), or follow me on [![](/assets/images/icons/mastodon.png){: .rounded .text-inline} Mastodon](https://mastodon.gamedev.place/@ShatteredPixel) if you'd like more frequent incremental updates.